12 Wildlife Photography Tips For Your Next Photographic Safari

 6. Be ready to shoot

-The biggest difference I have seen between amateur photographers and professional wildlife photographers on safari, is that the professionals always have their settings right and are ready to shoot at a moment's notice.
+The biggest difference I have seen between amateur photographers and professional wildlife photographers on safari is that the professionals always have their settings right and are ready to shoot at a moment's notice.
 When a cheetah bursts out of the bush at full speed, chasing an impala, the professionals aim and start shooting, while the amateurs are still taking off lens caps, changing ISO settings and fiddling frantically with their cameras.
-By the time they are ready to shoot, the action is over.
-You need to have your settings right and anticipate the shot.
-Be aware of the ambient light conditions and adjust your settings accordingly, in advance.

 7. Basics: Get it sharp

 If you get the basics right, you will have better results.
 To get your photos pin sharp you need to get three things right: focus, aperture and shutter speed.
 Be conscious of the focus point and auto-focus settings, and focus on the most important part of the subject (usually the eyes, but not always).
-If you use center point focus, know how to lock your focus so you don't lose the focus when you recompose.
+If you use centre point focus, know how to lock your focus so you don't lose the focus when you recompose.
 Understand how your f-stop or aperture affects your depth of field.
 At a very wide aperture (low f-stop) the depth of field is so narrow that you may find your subject's eyes are in focus, but the nose and ears are soft, or you lose texture on the neck and shoulders.
 But if you choose a higher f-stop, your shutter speed will be slower and you may lose sharpness due to camera shake or subject movement.
-For beginners, finding the right balance to ensure your photos are always sharp is a skill you may want to practice at home, before you depart on your photographic safari.
+For beginners, finding the right balance to ensure your photos are always sharp is a skill you may want to practice at home before you depart on your photographic safari.

 8. Basics: Composition